fjantunen/sev1/index.md

 #### Recognizing and Mitigating Fatigue

-* **Mandatory Breaks:** IC should enforce short breaks every 1-2 hours.
-Walk away, grab water, stretch. 🚶‍♀️
+* **Mandatory Breaks:** IC should enforce short breaks every few hours.
+Go for a walk, grab water, stretch. 🚶‍♀️
 * **Rotation:** Ensure sufficient on-call rotation.
 No single person should be on-call for excessively long periods. 🔄
 * **Observing Body Language/Tone:** IC should actively watch for signs of stress, frustration, or exhaustion. 😠➡️😌
-* **Snacks & Hydration:** Simple but effective.
-Keep responders fueled. 🍎💧

 #### Avoiding Cognitive Overload

 * **Focus on the Signal:** Filter out irrelevant information.
 IC's job is to create a clear signal-to-noise ratio. 🔇
-* **Delegate Ruthlessly:** IC assigns specific, clear tasks.
+* **Delegate Ruthlessly:** IC assigns specific, clear tasks, ask folks to report back in channel async.
 Avoid vague "look into this." ✅
 * **Use Checklists/Runbooks:** Reduce cognitive load by externalizing routine steps. 📋
 * **Limit Concurrent Tasks:** Encourage responders to focus on one problem at a time. 🎯